TheJacksonLaboratory/LIRICAL/docs/lirical-html.rst

 in the *HOXC13* gene
 (`Khan et al., 2017 <https://www.ncbi.nlm.nih.gov/pubmed/28403827>`_).

-LIRICAL has estimate the composite likelihood ratio score at 8.951 (note that this is displayed on a log\ :subscript:`10` scale, so that the likelihood ratio is actually 10\ :superscript:`8.951`).
-The posttestprobability is close to 100%.
+LIRICAL has estimate the composite likelihood ratio score at 8.951 (note that this is expressed on a log\ :subscript:`10` scale, so that the likelihood ratio is actually 10\ :superscript:`8.951`).
+The posttest probability is close to 100%.

 The contribution of each of the HPO terms entered for the proband is shown.
 In this case, `Nail dystrophy <https://hpo.jax.org/app/browse/term/HP:0008404>`_ makes the largest contribution, and a number